 Summary : Churchill is a pilgrimage for wildlife photographers yearning to capture close-up images of polar bears...and this custom photo adventure puts you in the very best spot to get those coveted shots!
 From the Tundra Lodge, situated outside town on the open tundra, photograph bears from a unique "rolling hotel."
 Outdoor observation decks grant intimate access to the bears, which often approach directly.
-There's plenty of room to set up your gear for the best possible images.
+With exclusive use of this facility, there's plenty of room to set up your gear for the best possible images.
 An on-site Polar Rover vehicle offers excursions to see polar bears and other wildlife farther afield.
 Your Expedition Leaders, who are professional photographers and naturalists, are eager to share tips from their extensive experience to help you get those once-in-a-lifetime shots.

 Activities : Birding, Culture, Photography